Bl4omArchie/CUDA_Tutorial/README.md

 ## Let's code

 ### Compilation
 The CUDA toolkit allows you to compile CUDA code.
-The file extension look like this: **.cu** and the syntax is pretty much the same that the C language.
+The file extension look like this: **.cu** and the syntax is pretty much like C++ language.
 You can find some examples in the **src** folder.
 Within the toolkit, a compiler has been installed: **nvcc**.
 Let's try it !

 We're going to compile the mult.cu file: